On G List of Movie Reviews

 It's the penultimate John Grisham picture with the last one being Runaway Jury which came out in 2003.
 The reason

 why is that John Grisham films were no longer bankable like they used to be.
-This is obvious because The Gingerbread Man
+It's obvious because The Gingerbread Man

 took in $1.5 million at the box office, but the production budget was $25 million.